-Puncture marks, or the lack thereof, are usually the most reliable differentiator between spider bites and the ones caused by bloodthirsty bed bugs, according to insect experts from the National Health Service.
+Puncture marks are usually the most reliable differentiator between spider bites and bed bug bites.
+Spider bites will show visible puncture marks due to their fangs, while bed bugs are much too small to show any sort of mark according to insect experts from the National Health Service.
 If you have been bitten by a spider, there should be tiny puncture marks visible at the center.

 Bed bugs don’t live alone.
 They’re pest insects, which means that they cause serious infestations that can spread throughout your household.
 As a result, their bites present an ongoing problem that doesn’t stop after a few days.
 Spider bites are different, as they appear once and heal within a week.

 4. Most Victims Wake Up with Bed Bug Bites

 If you’re repeatedly waking up in the morning with red itchy bites on your skin, it’s quite certain that bed bugs are the ones causing them.
 They feed on their victims’ blood during the night, while they’re sleeping.
 Unfortunately, this is a sign that your home has been infested and a serious cause for alarm.

 What to Do After You Notice an Insect Bite?

 In case you’re still not certain whether you’ve been bitten by bed bugs, a spider, or some other insect, don’t wait too long before you pay a visit to the doctor.
 On the off chance that you have been bitten by a venomous spider, you should start receiving treatment as soon as possible.